 London boroughs are making a huge contribution in taking care of UASC.
-According to official statistics, as of 31 March 2017 London boroughs were looking after 1,540 UASC - a third of children seeking asylum alone in England.
-We know that numbers have only risen since.
+According to official statistics, as of 31 March 2018 London boroughs were looking after 1,500 UASC – a third of unaccompanied children seeking asylum in England.

 Arrival in the UK